 Fortunately, some research suggests that this effect may be reversible.
 Switching to an eating pattern that is lower in sugar and higher in antioxidants and healthy fats may help the brain regain function.

 How much sugar is “too much”?

 Exactly how much sugar is “too much” is unclear.
 The US Dietary Guidelines recommend that less than 10% of our daily calories come from added sugar.
-For a 2000-calorie diet, that’s a maximum of 50 grams of added sugar/day.
+For a 2000-calorie diet, that’s a maximum of 50 grams of added sugar per day.

-The American Heart Association has a stricter standard: it recommends that women limit added sugars to 5% or less of total daily calories.
-For a 2000-calorie diet, that’s a maximum of 25 grams of added sugar/day.
+The American Heart Association has a stricter standard: it recommends that women limit added sugars to five percent or less of total daily calories.
+For a 2000-calorie diet, that’s a maximum of 25 grams of added sugar per day.

 Why do we crave sugar?